viavrarlab/WebXR-plugin-for-Unity/README.md

 ## Plugin & Input System
 ### WebXR prefab

-To customize or create a project for WebXR you will need use `WebXRCameraRig` prefab.
+To customize or create a project for WebXR you will need use `WebXRCameraRig.prefab`.
 It can be found at `Assets / WebXR Input Manager DaviisLV/Prefabs / WebXRCameraRig.prefab`.
 This prefab provides the basic interactions of WebXR and its basic code structure is as follows:

 ```
 WebXRCameraRig - gameObject